Introducing libsql Migrate

 npm install --save-dev libsql-migrate

-This prevents compatibility issues because it defines the version of libsql-migrate
+This prevents compatibility issues because it defines the version of

-that the migrations/seeds in your repository were written for.
+libsql-migrate that the migrations/seeds in your repository were written for.

-You can run npx libsql-migrate <command>
+You can run npx libsql-migrate <command> and/or add migration commands to your

 {